BenjaminStubina/BenjaminStubina/README.md

+# Hello!

-Hi, I'm Benjamin Stubina, a former Materials Science Engineer turned self-taught full-stack web developer from Canada.
+I'm Benjamin Stubina, a former Materials Science Engineer turned self-taught full-stack web developer from Canada.
 My passion for solving technical problems with creative solutions led me to pursue a career in software development.
 I take pride in the quality of the code I write and I'm always excited to learn from building projects and learning new technologies.
+I'm currently looking for a Jr/Internship frontend/full-stack role!

 ▪️ Completed a Software Engineering Bootcamp at [BrainStation](https://brainstation.io)
 <br/>